Jaxen86/BasicFlaskPymongoPage/README.md

-# SweTaxCal
+# Flask-Pymongo
-An application that automatically calculates swedish per diems.
+A basic flask application connected to mongoDB.

 ## Working in a virtual environment: